 4. Touchstone.

-5. 2 rectangular pieces of metal (sponges for clamping the donkey).
+5. 2 rectangular pieces of metal (sponges for clamping the whetstone).

 6. Pliers.